 - Some sort of database (sqlite)

-Code (firmware and server endpoint) will be uploaded soon.
+Code (firmware and server endpoint) is available on GitHub.

 It is important to note that the SGP30 sensor needs 12 hours to adjust to its location and values, then the baseline is set correctly (see this question).